 Like the impact on inflammation inside your body, quercetin may support normal inflammation outside as well.
 Research shows it can improve signs of inflammation in damaged skin.

 It may also maintain skin health through its antioxidants effects, which can slow the aging of the skin.

 Animals taking quercetin and exposed to a rhinovirus were shown to have a lower viral load than those who did not take it.
 The research shows that the use of quercetin before viral exposure could lessen infection, and during infection, could lessen symptoms.

 One mechanism through which quercetin combats viruses is with zinc.
 It may transport zinc to infected cells, which allows zinc to disrupt the virus’ ability to transcribe RNA, preventing it from duplicating.

 Quercetin inhibits viral infection at multiple stages, including endocytosis, transcription of the viral genome and viral protein synthesis.Ganesan S, et al.

 Cell studies also show quercetin slowed the replication of the hepatitis B virus.
 It may also have a positive effect on respiratory viruses and Japanese encephalitis.
-It may also enhance resistance to MERS-coronavirus, though there is no current research with quercetin and the COVID-19 virus, SARS-CoV-2.
+It may also enhance resistance to MERS-coronavirus, and there’s now evidence that quercetin supplementation significantly improves illness severity and viral clearance in SARS-CoV-2 patients.